adriangalera/docs/docs/Hacking/Write-ups/Hack the box/Challenges/Like a glove.md

 https://app.hackthebox.com/challenges/Like%2520a%2520Glove

 Words carry semantic information.
 Similar to how people can infer meaning based on a word's context, AI can derive representations for words based on their context too!
 However, the kinds of meaning that a model uses may not match ours.
 We've found a pair of AIs speaking in metaphors that we can't make any sense of!
 The embedding model is glove-twitter-25.
-Note that the flag should be fully ASCII ans starts with 'htb{'.
+Note that the flag should be fully ASCII ans starts with 'htb\{'.

 GloVe is an unsupervised learning algorithm for obtaining vector representations for words: https://nlp.stanford.edu/projects/glove/.